Picalines/godot-ldtk-import-mono/README.md

 The only unsupported type is `Tile` (because I don't know what type to use for such field `:/`)

-From a special `json` config plugin will generate a Godot scene files (see [How to use section](#how-to-use))
+From a special `json` config plugin will generate a Godot scene files (see [how to use section](#how-to-use))
- * You can specify a base world and level scenes to include a special nodes
+ * You can specify a base world and level scenes to include a special nodes and test them before importing
- * Entities are placed as scenes with assigned fields
+ * Entities are placed as scenes with assigned ldtk fields
  * Using `json` in tiles custom data you can place special nodes instead of tiles
  * Level fields are also supported!
  * To set tile collisions edit the auto generated `TileSet` resource
  * Background images and color are converted to `Sprite` and `ColorRect` nodes
- * Add `YSort` tag to Entity layer in LDtk to use `YSort` node
  * The level depth value from LDtk is assigned to ZIndex property

 Example of tile custom data for entity: